omeka/omeka-s-enduser/docs/modules/mapping.md

 The Mapping module has no global configuration settings.
 It adds a new "Mapping" tab to each item edit screen, and also adds page blocks to [Site Pages](../sites/site_pages.md) that can be used to display maps for browsing.

+Mapping can work with the [Collecting](../modules/collecting.md#prompts) module, by allowing users filling out the contribution form to provide geolocation data for their submissions.
+Users click directly on a map to place a marker, and can optionally provide a text label for the marker.
+See the Collecting module page for more information.

+Mapping can work with the [CSV Import](../modules/csvimport.md) module, providing extra fields for adding geolocation data to items upon import.
+See the [CSV Import integration section below](#csv-import-integration) for more information.

 ## Item mapping

 To add a map to a new or existing item, click to edit the item.
 Navigate to the "Mapping" tab to add location data to the item.
 Selecting the tab will open the map interface.